JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Cells can be grouped into "clouds" by influence
 - 90%, 95%, 99% detection influence

-*We can order the cells by their influence on the detector, and get a better grasp of where the top 90, 95 and 99% of unimpeded signal is originating.*
+*Focusing on the 9 by 9 by 9.
+We can group the cells by their influence on the detector, and get a better grasp of where the top 90, 95 and 99% of the unimpeded signal is originating.
+But How useful is that information?*

 ## Measured Characteristic